 Since becoming a traveler I have had many conversations with the people I come across in my life – friends, family and total strangers – that go something like this… “You’re so lucky to travel, I wish I could… That’s so amazing that you have a job that allows you to do this… I’d love to travel… Unfortunately, I can’t afford it.”

 This seems to be the number one reason why these people want to but don’t travel.
+I’ve often recommended that these kinds of people take a look into travel jobs and see if there are any jobs that would allow them to follow their passion and make money at the same time.
+That’s pretty much a win-win situation!
 In my short collective time traveling the world, I have come to believe that any individual could travel despite these perceived barriers.

 It seems to me that afford encompasses a few issues: I can’t afford the monetary cost of traveling, I can’t afford the time it takes to travel and I can’t afford the monetary loss of not earning money during the time I travel.
 Many people seem to insinuate some combination of these issues when they say, “I can’t afford to travel.”